FriendlyScore/FriendlyScore-Connect-Ionic-Native-Example/readme.md

 ### Installation

-Please follow the instructions below to install FriendlyScore Connect for Android, provide the necessary configuration and understand the flow.
+Please follow the instructions below to install FriendlyScore Connect Android Native library, provide the necessary configuration and understand the flow.

 #### Add the following values to your project-level build.gradle file